 The stick welding method is an arc welding method that uses a consumable electrode stick instead of a feed-through wire.
 The filler electrode stick has a flux cover, which does the shielding job instead of using gas as the MIG welding method does.
 You have to use a ground clamp to complete the electric arc circuit from the welding machine.

 As you weld using the stick, the flux cover will vaporize and make a gas shield to protect the molten poodle.
-You must choose the right filler stick according to the metal; there are different lengths and types of the stick available as well.
+You must choose the right filler stick according to the metal; there are different lengths and types of the stick available.
 After completing the weld, the shielding flux will create a slag layer that you will chip off later.

 Mig welding vs stick welding: Key Differences